Intersection of roads

 • Understand your business’s cash flow

-• Assess the interest rate sensitivity of your revenues and expense
+• Assess the interest rate sensitivity of your revenues and expenses

 While interest rates have a unique influence on commercial real estate, it’s important to look at multiple economic factors, including:

-• Treasury yields: Treasury yields can impact hybrid- and fixed-rate loan pricing for commercial real estate investments.
-The 10-year Treasury yield in particular helps determine mortgage rates and can be a sign of investors’ economic sentiment.
+• Commercial mortgage rates: Treasury yields can impact hybrid- and fixed-rate loan pricing for commercial real estate investments.
 Rising yields may reflect higher levels of expected inflation in the long term, while falling yields could indicate lower inflation and a possible slowdown or recession.

 It’s also important to consider factors specific to commercial real estate, such as location, asset class and cap rates, as well as demographic shifts and supply and demand.